National City Divorce Attorney

 Like many states, California law outlines certain requirements for anyone who wants to file for divorce.
 You or your spouse must have lived in California for at least six months prior to filing.
 For National City divorces, you or your spouse must have resided in National City for at least the three months directly preceding your petition for divorce.

 If you and your spouse meet certain parameters, you may conduct your divorce through a simplified process called summary dissolution.
-Some of requirements for a summary dissolution divorce case include a marriage that lasted less than five years, no children, and no interest in real estate for either spouse.
+Some of the requirements for a summary dissolution divorce case include a marriage that lasted less than five years, no children, and no interest in real estate for either spouse.
+The San Diego divorce lawyers at Boyd Law Firm can help ensure that you have all the necessities to file for divorce.

 California Spousal and Child Support